 - Avoid high-fat meats, fried foods, and sweets.

-- Drink plenty of water and drink it in place of high-calorie beverages such as soda.
+- Drink plenty of water, and reduce consumption of high-calorie beverages such as soda.

 To achieve and maintain a healthy weight, you also need to get regular physical exercise.
 For optimum health, your weekly exercise routine should include:

-- aerobic exercises, such as running, walking, bicycling, or swimming
+- aerobic exercises, such as running, walking, bicycling, dancing, or swimming

-- strength-training exercises, such as lifting weights or using resistance bands
+- strength-training exercises, such as lifting weights, using resistance bands, or doing bodyweight exercises

 - stretching exercises

-You should spend at least 150 minutes on moderate-intensity aerobic activities every week.
-According to the HHS, you may need to do more than 300 minutes of moderate-intensity activity per week to lose a significant amount of weight.
+You should spend at least 150 minutes on moderate-intensity aerobic activities every week, according to the

 Making healthy food choices and engaging in regular physical activity can help you maintain a healthy weight.

-Finding the right birth control for you and managing your weight are important factors in living a healthy lifestyle.
+Finding the right birth control method for you and managing your weight are important factors in staying healthy.

-Make sure you talk to your doctor if you have any concerns about your IUD or your weight.
+Talk to your doctor if you have concerns about your IUD or your weight.
 If you exercise and eat a well-balanced diet, but you still notice a significant fluctuation in your weight, there may be a medical reason for it.

-Your doctor can help you find the best IUD for you based on your lifestyle, health, and reproductive plans.
+Your doctor can help you find the best IUD based on your lifestyle, health, and reproductive plans.